kjown/COMP2042OwnKaiJian/README.md

 -  `Singleton` pattern is used to ensure only one instance of the `AudioManager` class is created.
 - Background music plays throughout the game and can be toggled on or off in the `SettingsMenu`.
 - Background music stops when PauseMenu is displayed and resumes when the game is unpaused.
+- `AudioManager` class has methods to play sound effects.

 ### **Technical Details**
 - Fixed the crash that occurs in `LevelOne`.